Division polynomials for arbitrary isogenies: Introduction

 \item \textbf{Relation to $x$}.
 Letting $x$ be the $x$-coordinate in the Weierstrass form, the $\Psi_n$ satisfy

 \item \textbf{Recurrence relations}.
 The $\Psi_n$ satisfy \eqref{eqn:ellrec} as a consequence of the relation to $x$, as well as the more general \eqref{eqn:ellrec-gen}. \end{enumerate}

+Later, Ward studied a generalization to the case of complex multiplication by the Gaussian integers \cite{WardGaussian}.
+Just as in his original memoir, he worked in the complex case, defining $\Psi_\alpha := \sigma(\alpha z)/\sigma(z)^{N(\alpha)}$ in terms of the Weierstrass sigma function for $\alpha \in \ZZ[i]$.
+These still satisfy the recurrence relation but are not elliptic functions in all cases, so he defines an adjustment which is elliptic but no longer satisfies the recurrence, by scaling by $\sqrt{\wp(z)}$.
+Durst studies the Eisenstein case \cite{Durst}.

 In 1991, in an appendix to their work on the $p$-adic sigma function, Mazur and Tate defined division polynomials more generally \cite[Appendix I]{MazurTate} as follows.
-For any isogeny $\phi: E \rightarrow E'$ for which the sum of the points in the kernel $E[\phi]$, with multiplicity, is trivial, the divisor
+For any isogeny $\phi: E \rightarrow E'$ for which the divisor

-is principal, hence the divisor of some function $\Psi_\phi$, which we will call the division polynomial for $\phi$.
+is principal, we write $\Psi_\phi$ for a function with this divisor, which we will call the division polynomial for $\phi$.
 To set the scalar normalization, let $t$ and $t'$ be uniformizers at the identities $\mathcal{O}$ and $\mathcal{O}'$ for $E$ and $E'$ respectively, and let $\omega$ and $\omega'$ be invariant differentials.
 One requires